MXCzkEVM/SupernodeV2-devdocs/docs/Resources/Contracts.md

 ---
-sidebar_position: 1
+sidebar_position: 5
 ---

-# Smart Contracts L1/L2
+# 🕹Smart Contracts L1/L2

 Here you can find all the L1/L2 contracts